-Some of the key elements illustrated in the Knox Street photomontage at Figure 6 are:
+Some of the key elements illustrated in the Knox Street photomontage at Figure 7 are:

-- Two-storey street wall height on the northern side of the street - Significant secondary setbacks above the street wall height - Rooftop landscape above podium which enhances the green character of the street - Fine-grain facade with active retail frontages on the ground level
+- Three-storey street wall height on the northern side of the street - Significant secondary setbacks above the street wall height - Rooftop landscape above podium which enhances the green character of the street - Fine-grain facade with active retail frontages on the ground level

 The outdoor café area at the front of the Cosmopolitan Centre is an important part of the Centre's offering and a key contribution to footpath dining in Double Bay.
-The built form recommendations in the Draft Strategy has been prepared to ensure adequate solar access is achieved to this location.
+The built form recommendations in the Strategy has been prepared to ensure adequate solar access is achieved to this location.

-Figure 6: View looking from New South Head Road into Knox Street.
+Figure 7: View looking into Knox Street from New South Head Road.

 In March 2019, Council resolved to investigate the opportunities and formulate a plan for turning more of the Double Bay Commercial Centre into pedestrian-only precincts.
 Subsequently, Council engaged transport consultants, SCT Consulting, to prepare a study to pedestrianise more of the Double Bay Commercial Centre.
 The Double Bay Pedestrianisation Study was endorsed by Council on 29 September 2020.
-The Draft Strategy is consistent with the recommendations of the Double Bay Pedestrianisation Study.
+The Strategy is consistent with the recommendations of the Double Bay Pedestrianisation Study.